 If you’re successful in your application to train to teach maths, you could benefit from a tax-free bursary of up to £25,000 – alternatively you could earn a salary while you train.
 There are also prestigious scholarships available for exceptional trainee teachers with top degrees.

 The bursaries that are available are determined by the class of your degree:

 - you could be eligible for a training bursary of £25,000 with a first, 2:1, 2:2, Master’s or PhD

 - you could receive a training bursary of £9,000 if you have a degree in a relevant subject that is lower than a 2:2, and have a grade B or above in maths or further maths at A level (or equivalent)

-As an alternative to a bursary, if you have at least a 2:1, you could be eligible for a scholarship from the Institute of Mathematics and its Application (IMA), in collaboration with the London Mathematical Society (LMS), the Royal Statistical Society (RSS) and Mathematics in Education and Industry (MEI).
+As an alternative to a bursary, if you have at least a 2:1, you could be awarded a scholarship from the Institute of Mathematics and its Applications (IMA).

-The scholarship will be instead of the standard bursary.
-If you’re awarded a scholarship, you are guaranteed £25,000 to support you throughout your teacher training year.
-If your application for a scholarship is unsuccessful, you will still be eligible for a bursary.
-Please visit the IMA website for more information.
+If your application for a scholarship is successful, you will be guaranteed £25,000 to support you throughout your teacher training year.
+If your scholarship application is unsuccessful, you will still be eligible for a bursary.

 Earn a salary while you train